-- A university grant of R500 000 to promote Community Based Service Learning contributes hugely towards achieving the aims of engaged teaching and learning. - Participation in the RUCE's Accredited Short Courses in 2022 is highlighted below. - Community Based Service Learning taken by 17 academics from the University of Zululand and 15 from Rhodes University - Community Based Engaged Research involving 13 Rhodes University academics and 14 from the University of Zululand. - o Community Engagement Mentor Orientation taken by 104 students. - Digital Storytelling for CE involving 63 Students and Academics. - CE Tutor Training Orientation involving 19 students. - CE Reading Club Orientation involving 12 Students. - o Asset Based Project Management involving 52 students. - o Budding Q: Literacy Fundamentals and Social Justice involving 80 Students and 4 KC students. - o University Social Responsibility & Student Social Responsibility involving 53 students. - o CE Orientation course for 1st years involving 350 students. - o Budding Q: Literacy Advocacy & Leadership involving 25 Students - A total number of beneficiaries from the short courses above was 112 academic staff and 972 students. - The number of students who worked with the Makhanda community as volunteers in 2022 was 969, an increase of 107 students from 2021. - Rhodes University Community Engagement has created student leadership opportunities as students assist in the day-to-day management of the programmes.
-There are 107 student leaders who were divided between the 6 programmes who were trained and mentored by RUCE staff.
-They, in turn, all managed a group of volunteers working in community organisations. - Funded by the UCDP Grant, the Engaged Research short course for academics and postgraduate students was offered in semesters 1 and 2.
+- o CE Tutor Training Orientation involving 19 students. - o CE Reading Club Orientation involving 12 Students. - o Asset Based Project Management involving 52 students.

+o Budding Q: Literacy Fundamentals and Social Justice involving 80 students and four KC students.

+o University Social Responsibility and Student Social Responsibility involving 53 students.

+o CE Orientation course for first years involving 350 students.

+- o Budding Q: Literacy Advocacy and Leadership involving 25 students. - The total number of beneficiaries from the short courses above was 112 academic staff and 972 students. - The number of students who worked with the Makhanda community as volunteers in 2022 was 969, an increase of 107 students from 2021. - RUCE has created student leadership opportunities as students assist in the day-to-day management of the programmes.
+There are 107 student leaders who were divided between the six programmes who were trained and mentored by RUCE staff.
+They, in turn, all managed a group of volunteers working in community organisations. - Funded by the UCDP Grant, the Engaged Research short course for academics and postgraduate students was offered in 2022.
 Eight academic staff, two support staff, two postgraduate students and two community development practitioners successfully completed the course.
-In addition, 14 academics from the University of Zululand also completed the course. - The first CBPR workshop for community partners and community members took place on 17-18 August 2022 in Makhanda.
+In addition, 14 academics from the University of Zululand also completed the course. - The first Community Based Participatory Research (CBPR) workshop for community partners and community members took place on 17 and 18 August 2022 in Makhanda.
 The workshop was designed as a guide for professionals and practitioners in the development sector.
-Twenty-six (26) participants from government departments and nongovernmental organisations took part in the workshop.
-Partner organisations included, Sophumelela Youth, Grahamstown Nurses Association, Centre for Social Development, Mfuzo B. Camp, CM Vel lem Primary School, Lebone Centre, St. Marys DCC, Grahamstown Retired Association, Child Welfare, GRANA and the Assumption Development Centre.
+Twenty-six participants from government departments and nongovernmental organisations took part in the workshop.
+Partner organisations included Sophumelela Youth, Grahamstown Nurses Association, Centre for Social Development, Mfuzo B. Camp, CM Vellem Primary School, Lebone Centre, St. Mary's Development and Care Centre, Grahamstown Retired Association, Child Welfare, GRANA, and the Assumption Development Centre. - The Rhodes University Community Engagement Week Imbizo successfully took place on 11 May 2022 at Amazwi South African Museum of Literature.
+The Imbizo provided a platform for community partners and students to reflect critically on their Community Engagement experiences.
+Eight community partners and eight students presented at the Imbizo. - The Community Engagement Office organised five quality events which were well received.